Launch Your Online Business in Just 7 Days

 To keep a customer, consider sending a thank you email, invite feedback on your product or service, or make yourself available for support.

-Send loyal customers marketing emails with the latest discounts, codes, and interesting blog posts so they still have your brand in front of mind and may one day return.
+Send loyal customers marketing emails with the latest discounts, codes, and interesting blog posts so they keep your brand in mind.

 You may be wondering how to create an effective sales funnel.